PigeonCoding/Pong-Dong/README.md

 for windows compile it with visual studio and manually add the ressource directory in the same folder as the executable

+or use the precompiled version in the release tab

 or just use linux